 Even if it were desirable to provide individual feedback, as a practical matter I cannot hope to be a private tutor to each student.
-I am more than happy to explore the many other issues that confront you (future career opportunities, questions about legal
+I am more than happy to explore the many other issues that confront you (future career opportunities, questions about legal philosophy, or about the meaning of tort law, or about the meaning of life).
+But if you ask me to explain the difference between negligence per se and res ipsa loquitur, or

-13. That is, assuming that you have tried diligently to understand the materials that have been assigned to you.
+^{13.} That is, assuming that you have tried diligently to understand the materials that have been assigned to you.
 If you don't understand a doctrine simply because you haven't made the effort to synthesize the material, then you will do a disservice, because other students will be justifiably annoyed at having class time used for a private tutorial.
 However, if in your discussion with other students you find widespread confusion, even among those who (like you) have worked hard at understanding the material, the chances of your wasting class time are much smaller.

-philosophy, or about the meaning of tort law, or about the meaning of life).
-But if you ask me to explain the difference between negligence per se and res ipsa loquitur, or how a survival action differs from a wrongful death statute, I am afraid I must decline.
-Instead, I will have a one-hour session every other week, Wednesdays from 2-3, in Room 265.
+how a survival action differs from a wrongful death statute, I am afraid I must decline.
+Instead, I will have a one-hour session every other week, Tuesdays from 1-2, in Room 226.
 If you have questions that you want answered, but you are hesitant about taking up the time of the entire class by asking it at the beginning of class, please come to that session and ask me then.